laravel/docs/requests.md

         //
     }

-If you would like to determine if a value is present on the request and is not empty, you may use the `filled` method:
+If you would like to determine if a value is present on the request and is not an empty string, you may use the `filled` method:

     if ($request->filled('name')) {
         //
     }

-The `whenFilled` method will execute the given closure if a value is present on the request and is not empty:
+The `whenFilled` method will execute the given closure if a value is present on the request and is not an empty string:

     $request->whenFilled('name', function ($input) {
         //